sheikhazhanmohammed/sheikhazhanmohammed/README.md

-## The introduced <a href="http://azhanmohammed.xyz/">novel attention module</a> works in the computer vision domain as a researcher
+## The introduced <a href="http://azhanmohammed.xyz/">novel attention module</a> works in the computer vision domain as a software engineer

 It also functions well in a Large Language Model to spin up blog posts <a href="http://blog.azhanmohammed.xyz/">here</a></p>